Norman Eshley

 Norman Eshley (30 May 1945 – 2 August 2025) was an English character actor and writer.
-He started his career on stage but was best known for his television roles, notably as Jeffrey Fourmile in the sitcom George and Mildred.
+He began his career on stage but was best known for his television roles, notably as Jeffrey Fourmile in the sitcom George and Mildred.

-Early life and career
+Early life

-Eshley who was born in Bristol, England on 30 May 1945.
-He attended Bristol Grammar School, worked in a bank, before training as an actor at the Bristol Old Vic Theatre School.
-He played many Shakespearean roles on stage. before establishing himself as a theatre performer on the West End theatre circuit.
+Eshley was born in Bristol, England, on 30 May 1945.
+He attended Bristol Grammar School and then worked in a bank, before deciding to become an actor and training at the Bristol Old Vic Theatre School.

+Career

+Eshley started his career on stage and played in many Shakespearean roles before establishing himself as a theatre performer on the West End theatre circuit.